What is AWS Single Sign-On (AWS SSO)?

 AWS SSO will store data about which AWS accounts and cloud applications are assigned to which users and groups, as well as what permissions have been granted for accessing AWS accounts.
 AWS SSO will also create and manage IAM roles in individual AWS accounts for each permission set you grant access for your users.

-Does AWS SSO support multifactor authentication (MFA)?
+Does AWS SSO support the Web Authentication specification?

 How do my employees get started using AWS SSO?